CortXplorer/Deane2024_FrontCellNeurosci/README.md

 ___

 #### Necessary to run:
-Raw data for this project can be found at: https://figshare.com/articles/Raw_Data_for_Deane_et_al_2020_JPhys/12083154 (1.8 GB)\
+Raw data for this project can be found at: https://figshare.com/s/5000eeb8946f1b8fd33e - This is a private link currently as the data is in drafts until the publication is out :)
-Animal raw data (e.g "GKD_02_0028.mat") should be placed in ../Deane_etal_2022/Raw;
+Animal raw data (e.g "KIC01_0001.mat") should be placed in ../Deane_etal_2022/Raw;

 #### Order to run and summary of steps:

-___
+If animal raw data files are placed correctly in ../Deane_etal_2022/Raw, running the ###Pipeline01_Matlab### script will produce ...

-If animal raw data files are placed correctly in ../Deane2020_JPhys/Raw, running the Pipeline_Deane2020 script will produce all figures and statistics from the publication.
-It's my recommendation to run this script in sections but it isn't necessary.
+If _ is in /folder, running Pipeline02 ... etc.

 ___